 Freedom of information legislation allows anyone to ask for information about the provision of NHS services.
-The available information is described fully in the practice guide to information available under FOIA and the model publication scheme.
+The available information is described fully in the practice guide to information available under the Freedom Of Information Act Publication Scheme.
 If the requested information is part of a larger document, we will disclose only the relevant part.